John Hardress Lloyd

-Brigadier-General John Hardress Lloyd (14 August 1874 - 28 February 1952) was an Anglo-Irish soldier and polo player.
-He was awarded a DSO and made a Chevalier of the Légion d’Honneur for his service in the British Army during the First World War.
+Brigadier-General John Hardress Lloyd (14 August 1874 - 28 February 1952) was an Anglo-Irish officer in the British Army and polo player.
+He was awarded a DSO and made a Chevalier of the Légion d’Honneur for his service during the First World War.
 As a polo player, he won a silver medal with the Ireland team at the 1908 Summer Olympics.

 Biography

 Hardress Lloyd was born into an Anglo-Irish family with connections to County Offaly.
 He was the son of John Lloyd, a lawyer, and Susanna Frances Julia Colclough.
 He was the second of their seven children and their oldest son.
-On 5 August 1903 he married Adeline Wilson.
+On 5 August 1903, he married Adeline Wilson.
 They did not have any children.
 Hardress-Lloyd is the great-uncle of John Lloyd, the TV producer behind the Blackadder series.